humm-devadmin/hummdocs/docs/platforms/magento_2.md

 ## **Humm** official launch

-Before the **humm** official launch, the plugin will behave like an Oxipay payment plugin.
+Before the **humm** official launch, the plugin will behave the same as the Oxipay payment plugin.
 It will show Oxipay, and checkout with the Oxipay gateway.

 The plugin will automatically switch itself to **humm** once it is officially launched.
 It will then show **humm**, and checkout with the **humm** gateway.